The Department of

 (DEng) Program Requirements offers the opportunity to mix courses to provide both breadth and depth.
 A wide range of offerings in major and minor specialties can be selected from within and among MSU's departments.
 Some undergraduate courses may also be included in a student's program plan.

-The ISE Department is currently accredited by ABET (Accreditation Board for Engineering & Technology) as the only Industrial Engineering program in the state of Maryland.
+Our Industrial Engineering Program is currently accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+This is the only accredited Industrial Engineering program in the state of Maryland.
 To meet these requirements, the department defines it vision, mission, objectives and outcomes for its program, students, and constituents as described below.

 ISE Department Vision